16 reasons why Jyväskylä is the Capital of Sport in Finland

 1. The University of Jyväskylä has the only Faculty of Sport Sciences in Finland

-2. The city is home to KIHU, Research Institute for Olympic Sports, and
+2. The city is home to KIHU, Finnish Institute of High Performance Sport, and

 3. LIKES, Research Centre for Sport and Health Sciences.